 What is an Eternal Reef?

-Families and friends are invited and encouraged to participate with the creation of their loved ones’ Eternal Reef.
-Participants can help mix the remains into the concrete and personalize the memorial with hand prints and written messages in the damp concrete.
-Small personal mementos can also be included.
+Families and friends are invited and encouraged to participate as much or as little with the creation of their loved one’s Eternal Reef.
+Participants often choose to mix the remains into the concrete as well as personalize the top of the memorial with hand prints, written messages in the damp concrete, and small, environmentally-safe, personal mementos.
 The entire Eternal Reefs process is a positive experience that is designed to help heal both the sea and soul.

 For families and individuals that choose cremation rather than burial, Eternal Reefs offers a unique memorial option that replaces cremation urns and ash scatterings with a permanent environmental living legacy.
 Eternal Reefs are permanent additions to the marine environment and serve to help preserve, protect, and enhance the oceans’ health.
-Presently there are more than 1800 Eternal Reefs placed off the coasts of Florida, South Carolina, North Carolina, Maryland, New Jersey, Texas and Virginia.
+As of 2023, more than 2,500 Eternal Reefs have been placed in about 25 locations off the coasts of Florida (the panhandle, Gulf Coast and Atlantic Coast), Maryland, New Jersey, North Carolina, South Carolina, Texas and Virginia.